• Skip to primary navigation

 Adding beef to Ziploc bag with flour and creole seasoning.

-I cooked the beef until it was golden brown, about 3 minutes per side.
+I cooked the beef until it was golden brown, about 3 minutes per side, and removed the cooked beef.
 Then, I repeated this with the remaining beef.

 Browning beef in Dutch oven.